lukaszstolarczuk/unified-memory-framework/docs/README.md

-To generate HTML documentation run the `generate_docs.py` script.
-It will create `./docs_build` directory, where the intermediate and final files will be created.
+To generate HTML documentation run the `generate_docs.py` script from the `build` dir.
+It will create extra `./docs_build` directory, where the intermediate and final files will be created.
 HTML docs will be in the `./docs_build/generated/html` directory.

 The script requires:
  * [Doxygen](http://www.doxygen.nl/) at least v1.9.1